Episode #77

 MORE DETAILS

-Womxn prioritizing their chosen career activities, their own needs and their own writing practices over the demands of others is radical.
+Womxn and nonbinary academics prioritizing their chosen career activities, their own needs and their own writing practices over the demands of others is radical.
 I’ve talked about the radical change and what it can mean for us as individuals and as a community on the last few episodes of the podcast.
 On this episode I’m sharing the 10 systems you need in place to help you accomplish those changes.

 #1: Mission Method